CA province

 Units: Regions 3, 4, 5, 6 North/South, 7B and 8 allocation areas

-Deadlines: kind: text; text: Current synopsis seasons apply • kind: text; text: Compulsory inspection within 30 days and before Dec.
+Deadlines: Current synopsis seasons apply • Compulsory inspection within 30 days and before Dec.
 5 unless exception

-Fees: kind: text; text: Mountain goat species licence $245 + $105 HCTF + GST • kind: text; text: Basic non-resident alien licence extra
+Fees: Mountain goat species licence $245 + $105 HCTF + GST • Basic non-resident alien licence extra

 Open map layer